wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 * Several different kinds of [WavefrontReporter objects](#wavefront-reporters) that specify how metrics and histograms are reported.
 * A [WavefrontSender](#wavefront-sender) that sends data through a Wavefront proxy or directly to the Wavefront service.

-**Note:** When you use multiple Wavefront SDKs to instrument a microservice, certain helper objects belong to exactly one SDK, and other helper objects are shared.
+{% include note.html content="When you use multiple Wavefront SDKs to instrument a microservice, certain helper objects belong to exactly one SDK, and other helper objects are shared."%}

 <!---
 Passing contexts between operations for trace data.